-Minecraft isn’t just another stupid game your kids are obsessing over.
+Minecraft by Mojang isn’t just another stupid, popular game your kids are obsessing over.
 It’s actually a huge source of creativity, and it’s the perfect opportunity to get to know your kids a little bit better.
-How, and why?
-Let me explain.
+Let me explain with a parents’ guide to Minecraft.

 Minecraft has been defined in many different ways: a video game, virtual LEGO, a world builder, a mining simulator, and a graphic adventure.
-It’s true, Minecraft contains elements of all of these things, but it’s also about the freedom to create, build and explore.
+It’s true, Minecraft contains elements of all of these things, but its gameplay is also about the freedom to create, build and explore in a virtual sandbox.

-Like many videos games, however, as a parent you can be both perplexed and concerned the first time you see Minecraft.
-All of a sudden, your children are spending hours glued to the screen, engaged in the infinite universe of the game.
-While some may chalk it up to just kids being kids, playing video games, others may choose not to ask about it for fear that you won’t understand the answer.
+Like many video games, however, as a parent, you can be both perplexed and concerned the first time you see Minecraft.
+All of a sudden, your children are racking up hours of screen time, playing in a virtually infinite world.
+While some may chalk it up to just kids playing video games, others may choose not to ask about it for fear that they won’t understand the answer.

-On the contrary, there’s little to fear: Minecraft can actually be a powerful educational tool, a playing field in which both you and your children can learn and communicate.
-Here’s what you need to know if you want to participate in the Minecraft phenomenon with your kids.
+On the contrary, there’s little to fear as Minecraft is a kid-friendly environment that can actually be a powerful educational tool; a playing field in which both you and your young children can learn, communicate, and develop problem-solving skills together.
+Here’s what you need to know if you want to play Minecraft with your kids

 Observe and question, but don’t judge

 It may be difficult to figure out what’s going on at first.
 Everything is moving very fast.
-You’ll see things that seem absurd or that you don’t understand, like catching pigs with a fishing rod or plugging up holes in the water.
-Your child may suddenly start flying over mountains or set fire to a stone.
+You’ll see things that seem absurd and cartoon-like that you won’t understand, like catching pigs with a fishing rod or plugging up holes in the water.
+Your child may suddenly start flying over mountains or set fire to stone.
 All this is normal.
-You’ve just landed in a different world.
+You’ve just landed in a different virtual world.

 Look closely at everything that happens.
-After a while, you’ll have gotten familiar with the essential elements of Minecraft, like the fact that monsters come out at night, and objects are constructed from basic ingredients and recipes.
+After a while, you’ll become familiar with the essential elements of Minecraft, like the fact that monsters, zombies, and creepers come out at night, and objects are constructed from basic ingredients and recipes.
 Ask your child what they’re building every now and again, along with what it’s for, but don’t judge: this isn’t your adventure just yet.

 Also, remember that Minecraft has two different editions: Standard, and Pocket.
-The standard edition is for PCs and consoles, while Minecraft Pocket Edition is the smartphone and tablet version (it has a few limitations, like smaller worlds and a lack of certain blocks, but in essence, it’s the same game).
+The standard edition is for PCs, Macs, and consoles like the PlayStation 3, Xbox 360, PS4, and Xbox One, Windows PC, while Minecraft Pocket Edition is the smartphone and tablet version for Android and iPhone (it has a few limitations, like smaller worlds, game modes, and a lack of certain blocks, but in essence, it’s the same version of Minecraft for smaller devices).

 Learn everything you can about the game

 Nothing in Minecraft is explained beforehand; there are no maps or instructions to tell you what to do.
 As a result, finding and sharing information online is an essential part of the game.
-You’ll often see your kids spending lots of time on YouTube channels and in the Minecraft wiki to find info.
-I recommend you do the same.
+You’ll often see your kids spending lots of time on YouTube Minecraft channels and in the Minecraft wiki to find info.
+In this way, even the single-player game is very much an online multiplayer game too.

 Why not try and watch a few of these videos with your kids?
-If you’re worried about strong language (an inevitable result in some videos), just turn down the volume.
+If you’re worried about strong language (an unfortunate inevitability in some videos), just turn down the volume.
 Take the time to find channels that you like and feel are appropriate.
 You can also hide comments or watch videos in TV mode.

 Help your child plan and build